Quantum-Classical Transitions in Complex Networks: Abstract

 \section{Abstract}

-The inherent properties of specific physical systems can be used as a metaphore for investigating the behavior of complex networks.
-This insight has already been put into practice by previous works, e.g., studying the network evolution in terms of phase transitions of quantum gases or representing distances among nodes as they were particle energies.
-In this work, we show that the emergence of a scale-free structure in complex networks can be represented in terms of a quantum-classical transition for quantum gases.
-In particular, we propose a model of fermionic networks that allows to investigate the network evolution and its dependence with the system temperature.
-Simulations, performed in accordance with the cited model, clearly highlight the separation between simple random vs. scale-free networks, with full correspondence with classical vs. quantum regions for quantum gases. \begin{description} \item[PACS numbers] 89.75.-k, 89.75.Hc, 05.65.+b \end{description}
+The inherent properties of specific physical systems can be used as metaphors for investigation of the behavior of complex networks.
+This insight has already been put into practice in previous work, e.g., studying the network evolution in terms of phase transitions of quantum gases or representing distances among nodes as if they were particle energies.
+This paper shows that the emergence of different structures in complex networks, such as the scale-free and the winner-takes-all networks, can be represented in terms of a quantum–classical transition for quantum gases.
+In particular, we propose a model of fermionic networks that allows us to investigate the network evolution and its dependence on the system temperature.
+Simulations, performed in accordance with the cited model, clearly highlight the separation between classical random and winner- takes-all networks, in full correspondence with the separation between classical and quantum regions for quantum gases.
+We deem this model useful for the analysis of synthetic and real complex networks.